 When you can accept responsibility for when things go wrong, it gives you the power to fix it and make it right.

-The vacancy is just too expensive; for a $600 per month rental, every day that property is vacant costs the owner $20.
-And, you make your new tenant’s life more difficult when the Oklahoma City Section 8 inspection fails.
+The vacancy is just too expensive; for a $600 per month rental, every day that vacant rental unit costs the property owner $20.
+And, you make your new tenant’s life more difficult when the Section 8 inspection fails.
 That means an unhappy customer right off the bat.
 Not good.

 Our new goal was to pass every Oklahoma City Section 8 inspection the first time, every time.
-My maintenance supervisor got another cup of coffee as we begin to hash out the details.
+My maintenance supervisor got another cup of coffee as we begin to hash out the details of Section 8 inspection requirements.

 It’s all about planning.
 It’s about preparation.